Watch Roq.ad Webinar: Navigating a Rapidly Changing US Digital Advertising Landscape

-When I hear the term “onboarding,” the first thing I think about is someone joining a new company and going through the process of learning about the culture and offering of that company.
-I guess data onboarding isn’t so different… Data onboarding is taking offline or CRM data that’s tied to home addresses or personal emails and connecting them with online identifiers such as mobile ad IDs (MAID’s) and cookies.
 Data onboarding strengthens and activates customer databases.
 And for some companies, data onboarding is the one thing that stands between it and catastrophic loss of data viability and investment, depending on the format of their hashed email addresses!
 If they’re using an older hash format, then they should definitely have a look at one of the data onboarding offerings out there.

-We’re hardly into this blogpost and I’ve already mentioned a jargon term: email hashing.
-And I’ll probably mention HEMs at some point, which stands for Hashed Emails.
+And I’ll probably mention the acronym HEMs at some point, which stands for Hashed Emails.
 So what is an email hash or “HEM”?
 LiveIntent offers a helpful description: an email hash is a code created by running an email address through a hashing algorithm.
 Whenever you log into a website using your email address, you are recognized throughout your session.
 Hashes are a standard across the web.
 This code (i.e., hash) cannot be reversed, making it a completely anonymous customer identifier.

 Here are some types of hashing algorithms:

 The benefits of email hashing include the fact that the email address is a relatively stable ID that represents a known customer.
-It is often unique to an individual and has a degree of persistentence across devices, apps, and browsers.
+It is often unique to an individual and has a degree of persistence across devices, apps, and browsers.
 Consumer email addresses are transformed into anonymized identifiers that cannot reveal any personally identifiable information, making the email hash a valuable people-based identifier.

 Let’s spin the clock back 25 years.
 You run a company in the mid-nineties.
 How do you gather information about your customers?
 Most likely, you use simple offline databases, perhaps based on MS Excel.
 And when it comes to identifying your customers, you have to operate with offline identifiers, such as: